DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Extended schedules

-While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF call-off contracts.
+While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF contract payment guidance.

 Contact ECF contract managers via email for more information on exact dates.